adamarthurryan/build-a-wiki-with-react-and-firebase/README.md

 ## Source Files Description

-This repository contains the source code for the completed course project - a multi-user collaborative wiki implemented with React and Firebase.
+This repository contains modified source code from the course project - a multi-user collaborative wiki implemented with React and Firebase.

+The wiki has been refactored to eliminate the necessity of a Node.js server.
+All user auth is now handled by Firebase.

 ------